ITRS-Group/cordial/tools/geneos/docs/geneos_revert.md

 # `geneos revert`

-The command will revert the `.rc.orig` suffixed configuration file for all matching instances.
+The `revert` command will revert the `.rc.orig` suffixed configuration file for all matching instances.

 For any instance that is `protected` this will fail and an error reported.